 “Students who have documented disabilities are encouraged to register with the Office for Disability Services (ODS) to obtain appropriate classroom accommodations.
 Any student wishing to coordinate disability accommodations and services with ODS should contact the Coordinator, Allyssa Schweisthal at (217) 735-7335, email at email@example.com , or visit the office in the Lower Level of Harts Science.
 Those students who have already registered with ODS and who plan to use accommodations in this course are encouraged to meet privately to discuss your ODS accommodation letter and how we will implement your accommodations in this class.”

 - Generally, a student’s specific diagnosis and documentation are confidential, and you may not require the student or ODS to share that information with you.

 - Please maintain confidentiality by not discussing a student’s disability except with staff or faculty directly involved in providing services or accommodations.

 - Avoid making announcements in class that could have the effect of disclosing that any student has a disability (e.g., “Students who need special testing should come to the front after class”).

 - Lincoln College is legally obligated to provide accommodations for qualified individuals.
 Students who present a Faculty Accommodation Letter from ODS have complied with the College’s established guidelines and are entitled to receive accommodations.
 Students who request accommodations, but do not provide a Faculty Accommodation Letter are not entitled to services or accommodations.

 - Ensure that all materials used in class are accessible for students with disabilities.
-Contact ODS for more information on Universal Design and the benefits of an inclusive classroom, contact ODS for resources, ideas, and assistance with creating an accessible learning environment.
+For more information on Universal Design and the benefits of an inclusive classroom, contact ODS for resources, ideas, and assistance with creating an accessible learning environment.